Komaru-cats/Various-Starting-Loot/README.md

 - Download and put mod in your .minecraft/mods folder

 If you have any questions, bugs, suggestions you can [create an issue](https://github.com/Komaru-cats/Various-Starting-Loot/issues)

+p.s Terralith biome support is on its way